dagraham/etm-tk/etmTk/help/ITEMTYPES.md

 Entries such as `@s mon 3p`, `@e 1h15m` and `@x 127.32` are discussed below under *Item details*.
 Action entries form the basis for time and expense billing using action reports - see [Reports](#reports) for details.

+Tip: You can use either path or keyword or a combination of the two to organize your actions.

 ## * Event

 Something that will happen on particular day(s) and time(s).
 Event lines begin with an asterick, `*`.